gurveervirk/agentic-content-creation/README.md

-# Render Chat Flow
+# Agentic Content Creator

 ## Project Overview

-Render Chat Flow is a full-stack application that provides an interactive chat interface with AI capabilities.
+Agentic Content Creator is a full-stack application that provides an interactive chat interface with AI capabilities.
 The application consists of a React-based frontend for the user interface and a Python-based backend for handling chat logic and integrating with AI services.

 ## Architecture